linode/terraform-provider-linode/docs/data-sources/vpc_ips.md

 Each Linode VPC IP will be stored in the `vpc_ips` attribute and will export the following attributes:

-* `address` - The IP address in CIDR format.
+* `address` - An IPv4 address configured for this VPC interface.
+These follow the RFC 1918 private address format.
+Null if an address_range.

-* `gateway` - The default gateway for this address.
+* `gateway` - The default gateway for the VPC subnet that the IP or IP range belongs to.

-* `linode_id` - The ID of the Linode this address currently belongs to.
-For IPv4 addresses, this defaults to the Linode that this address was assigned to on creation.
+* `linode_id` - The identifier for the Linode the VPC interface currently belongs to.

 * `prefix` - The number of bits set in the subnet mask.

-* `region` - The Region this IP address resides in.
+* `region` - The region of the VPC.

-* `subnet_mask` - The mask that separates host bits from network bits for this address.
+* `subnet_mask` - The mask that separates host bits from network bits for the address or address_range.

-* `nat_1_1` - IPv4 address configured as a 1:1 NAT for this Interface.
-If no address is configured as a 1:1 NAT, null is returned.
-Only allowed for vpc type interfaces.
+* `nat_1_1` - The public IP address used for NAT 1:1 with the VPC.
+This is empty if NAT 1:1 isn't used.

-* `subnet_id` - The ID of the subnet this IP address currently belongs to.
+* `subnet_id` - The id of the VPC Subnet for this interface.

-* `config_id` - The ID of the config this IP address is associated with.
+* `config_id` - The globally general entity identifier for the Linode configuration profile where the VPC is included.

-* `interface_id` - The ID of the interface this IP address is associated with.
+* `interface_id` - The globally general API entity identifier for the Linode interface.

-* `address_range` - The IP address range that this IP address is associated with.
+* `address_range` - A range of IPv4 addresses configured for this VPC interface.
+Null if a single address.

-* `vpc_id` - The ID of the VPC this IP address is associated with.
+* `vpc_id` - The unique globally general API entity identifier for the VPC.

-* `active` - Indicates whether this IP address is active or not.
+* `active` - True if the VPC interface is in use, meaning that the Linode was powered on using the config_id to which the interface belongs.
+Otherwise false.

 ## Filterable Fields

+* `active`

-* `address`
+* `config_id`

-* `prefix`
+* `linode_id`

 * `region`

+* `vpc_id`